Due to weather the College will be canceling all classes after 5 pm today (2/11) at Main campus and OCC @ Liverpool. More Info

 The fundamentals of database design and implementation are introduced with an emphasis on data relationships.
 Utilization of a Database Management System (DBMS) and its components will be covered, along with Structured Query Language (SQL) and data security techniques.
 Prerequisite: CIS/CSC major with sophomore standing.

 An introduction to the C++ language which provides software developers with an "extendable" language in which abstract data types suitable for a given application can be created and then used as naturally as built-in data types.
 While based on the C programming language, C++ provides data and function encapsulation, function overloading, inheritance, strong typing, and other features needed for object-oriented programming (OOP).
 This makes C++ a true high-level language suitable for professional software engineering.
 The language constructs and OOP methods are introduced with a series of examples of increasing sophistication which are the basis of project assignments.
 Four lecture hours and one optional recitation hour per week.
-Prerequisite: CSC 110 or Permission of Instructor.
+Prerequisite: CSC 110 or CSC 111 or Permission of Instructor.